 C790 Independent Readings in Cultural Studies (3-4 credits).
 Prerequisite: consent of the instructor.
 Open only to students minoring in Cultural Studies.
 Click on the link above for instructions on arranging and registering for C790.

-Spring 2025 Cultural Studies Courses
+Fall 2025 Cultural Studies Courses

 CULS-C 601: Introduction to Cultural Studies